 (865) 922-5500 Office 5034 N Broadway, Suite 240 (865) 207-5587 Cell Knoxville, TN 37918 If you are thinking of buying or selling allow me to assist you with your real estate needs!
 My 30+ years of real estate experience as a top producer produces happy customers with each transaction.
 I can turn your real estate transaction into a stress-free experience.
-I have extensive knowledge in financing with Deborah Hill-Hobby down payments as low as \$100 for qualified buyers.
+I have extensive knowledge in financing with \$100 for qualified buyers.
+I offer professional and effective negotiating skills for the first time buyer to the move-up buyer. down payments as low as

+deborah@deborahhillhobby.net

+Deborah Hill-Hobby

 www.deborahhillhobby.com

 Quilts

 stained glass windows made by Leslie Little reminds my wife of a quilt.
 The patterns on it are similar to those used for generations by women who have sewn the covers.
 I've never met